MSPB Appeal Attorneys You Can Trust

-The Merit Systems Protection Board, or MSPB, is an independent federal agency that has jurisdiction over several matters affecting federal employees, including:
+The Merit Systems Protection Board, or MSPB, is an independent federal agency that has jurisdiction over several federal employment matters, including:

-- Appeals of adverse actions taken against federal employees including removals from federal service, demotions, and suspensions of more than 14 days;
+- Appeals of adverse action taken against federal employees including removals from federal service, demotions, and suspensions of more than 14 days;

 - Individual Right of Action (IRA) appeals for retaliation against federal employees for protected whistle-blower disclosures;

 - Appeals taken under the Uniformed Services Employment and Reemployment Rights Act (USERRA) or the Veterans Employment Opportunities act (VEOA); and